SoftwareEngineeringDaily/sedaily-front-end/README.md

 ### Prerequisites

 If you want to get up and running quickly to start development the easiest way is to use the Docker.
 This requires an OS-specific install of [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/#prerequisites).
+During the CI process for the the API, the MongoDB image data is seeded from the staging instance.
+We do not include any users from the staging MongoDB instance.
+As a result, any forum posts created in the staging environment will not have authors when running locally.
+This could potentially cause problems when using the data on the front end.
 If you run into any challenges do not hesitate to ask for help in the Slack channel!

 ``` bash
 # cloning the project